-- Parents and guardians should be aware that we are currently experiencing an Omicron variant wave of cases.
+- Parents and guardians should be aware that Bermuda is still experiencing an Omicron variant wave of cases.

-- Camp operators are encouraged to have participants wear face masks when indoors, and doors and windows should be open for optimal air circulation, with physical distancing and good hand hygiene.
-In addition, it is recommended that all possible activities be held outdoors, weather pending.
+- Camp operators and participants are encouraged to wear face masks when indoors, and that doors and windows should be open for optimal air circulation, with physical distancing and good hand hygiene.
+In addition, it is recommended that all possible activities be held outdoors, weather permitting.

-- If there are outbreaks, camp operators should plan accordingly and have cancellation policies and contingency plans, and it should be communicated clearly to parents that if cases/hospitalizations increase, the Department of Health will monitor the situation closely and provide updates.
+- If there are outbreaks, camp operators should plan accordingly and have cancellation policies and contingency plans.
+It should be communicated clearly to parents that if cases/hospitalizations increase, the Department of Health will monitor the situation closely and provide updates.

-- It is recommended that staff and participants wear masks at all times when indoors.
-Also, all attendance/contact details have to be updated daily and may be requested by visiting Department of Health inspectors and for contact tracing purposes.
+- All attendance/contact details must be updated daily and may be requested by visiting Department of Health inspectors and for contact tracing purposes.

-- The Department of Health will visit periodically to provide support and guidance.
+- Department of Health inspectors will visit periodically to provide support and guidance.